Corduroy: a fantastic fabric!

 A bit of history

 The origin of velvet is India, in the Kashmir region around the Middle Ages.
-At that time it was called "Swan down".
+At that time, it was called "swan down."

 What is velvet?

-This weave has the characteristic of combining, in addition to the classic warp and weft threads, one or more additional threads called "pile threads."
+Under the term velvet, we group together a variety of fabrics that share the common feature of being woven in a complex weave called "velvet".
+The weave is the technical term used for "weaving method".
+Velvet is therefore not strictly speaking a single material or fabric but a weave.
+You will find velvets: short pile, corduroy, panne velvet, burnout velvet, ribbed, quilted,...
+This weave has the characteristic of combining, in addition to the classic warp and weft threads, one or more extra threads called "pile threads."
 These threads are embedded in the weft and form loops on the fabric surface (on one side only).
-These loops may be uncut (like terry cloth), or cut (as in the case of cut velvet).
-Because of the presence of loops on only one side of the fabric, you have understood that the two sides of the velvet are very different and will influence how it is worked.
-The reverse side will often have a matte and smooth surface, and the right side will have a surface made of small short, upright, and tightly packed hairs all in one direction.
+These loops may be left uncut (like terry cloth), or cut (as in the case of velvet).
+Because of this loop presence on only one side of the fabric, you’ll understand that the two sides of velvet are very different and will influence how you work with it.
+The wrong side usually has a matte and smooth surface, while the right side has a surface made of small, short, upright, and tightly packed fibers all oriented in one direction.
+Yes, just like with a cat, the nap of velvet has a direction and must be stroked in the direction of the nap...

-Did you say wide-wale velvet?
+Did someone say wide-wale velvet?

 Advantages of velvet

+What are its strengths?
 Because of its softness, velvet is pleasant to wear.
-However, be careful with its composition because, as you have understood, there are silk velvets (very expensive), cotton velvets,... but also polyester which does not react at all the same way to body odors.
-So be sure to check the composition of the velvet and its weight before purchasing.
+However, be careful with its composition because, as you might have guessed, there are silk velvets (very expensive), cotton velvets,... but also polyester which reacts very differently to body odors.
+So be sure to check the velvet’s composition and weight before purchasing.

 Fanny pack for Ségolène